Giovanni Angelo Arcimboldi

+Giovanni Angelo Arcimboldi (1485–1555) was an Italian prelate, who became Bishop of Novara and Archbishop of Milan (1550–1555).
+He was the great-nephew of Guido Antonio Arcimboldi, who was also the Archbishop of Milan (1489–1489), and he was the grandson of Giovanni Arcimboldi, who was the Cardinal Archbishop of Milan (1484–1488).

 Biography

 Giovanni Angelo Arcimboldi was born in Milan, Italy on 27 September 1485.
+He was the grandson of Giovanni Arcimboldi, who was the Cardinal Archbishop of Milan.

+In 1508, he rediscovered books 1–6 of Tacitus' Annals at the Princely Abbey of Corvey.

-On 2 March 1526, he was appointed during the papacy of Pope Clement VII as Bishop of Novara.
+On 2 March 1526, Arcimboldi was appointed during the papacy of Pope Clement VII as Bishop of Novara.
 On 22 May 1526, he was consecrated bishop by Antonio Maria Ciocchi del Monte, Cardinal-Bishop of Porto e Santa Rufina, with Giovanni Maria Ciocchi del Monte, Archbishop of Manfredonia, and Bernardo Ruggieri, Bishop of Sora, serving as co-consecrators.

-On 19 March 1550, he was appointed during the papacy of Pope Julius III as Archbishop of Milan.

-He served as Archbishop of Milan until his death on 6 April 1555.
+On 19 March 1550, he was appointed during the papacy of Pope Julius III as Archbishop of Milan, in which capacity he served until his death on 6 April 1555.

 Episcopal succession

 While bishop, he was the principal consecrator of: